Saginaw Future: History

 Saginaw Future was founded in 1992.

-In May 2008, the organization, along with the Michigan Economic Development Corporation, won the CoreNet Global Economic Development and Leadership Award for the two organizations collaborative work securing a planned US$1 billion expansion in Saginaw County by Hemlock Semiconductor Corporation.
+In May 2008, the organization and the Michigan Economic Development Corporation received the CoreNet Global Economic Development and Leadership Award for their collaborative efforts in securing a planned US$1 billion expansion by Hemlock Semiconductor Corporation in Saginaw County.

-In May 2016, the City of Sagianw renewed a US$102,500 per-year agreement, set to expire on December 30, 2020, to support the organization's efforts.
-While the city has had a relationship with the organization since its founding, the contract was expanded to include coordination of the Sagianw Downtown Development Authority.
+In May 2016, the City of Saginaw renewed a $102,500 per-year agreement, set to expire on December 30, 2020, to support the organization's efforts.
+While the city has had a relationship with the organization since its founding, the contract was expanded to include coordination of the Saginaw Downtown Development Authority.

 Structure

 Saginaw Future is an alliance of businesses in the Saginaw area, the Saginaw County Chamber of Commerce, labor organizations, Saginaw area foundations, 15 local municipal governments, and the governments of Saginaw County and the City of Saginaw.

-As of May 2016, the Saginaw city government contributes US$102,500 annually, and the Saginaw county government contributes US$200,000 annually to the organization.
+As of May 2016, the Saginaw city government contributes $102,500 annually, and the Saginaw county government contributes $200,000 annually to the organization.

+On the staff side, Grace Smith serves as the economic development coordinator at Saginaw Future.